hashtag248/crypto-split---devjams-22/README.md

 ## About The Project

 The project is based on Multiple signature wallet for friends and families.
-Allowing for smooth transaction process integrated with chat rooms and video call facilities to discuss the agenda .
+Allowing for smooth transaction process integrated with chat rooms facilities to discuss the agenda .

 <p align="right">(<a href="#readme-top">back to top</a>)</p>